 “The tank has to be heated and maintained so that when we do use hot water, it’s there, but the heat radiating from the tank ends up consuming a lot of energy,” said Jim Hughes, senior manager of education and training at Service Experts.

-Reduce this waste by moving to a tankless water heater.
-This energy-efficient upgrade allows steamy showers on demand, without always keeping a tank warm.
+Cut back on this waste by moving to a tankless water heater.
+This energy-efficient upgrade gives you steamy showers on demand, without constantly keeping a tank warm.

 Your HVAC system works hard to keep your home comfortable throughout the scorching summers and shivery winters.
-That effort is hard on the system, reducing its efficiency (and multiplying your energy costs) over the years.
-Regular maintenance can help keep it functioning, but at some point, it no longer makes financial sense to keep repairing an declining HVAC system.
+That effort takes a toll on the system, reducing its efficiency (and growing your energy costs) over the years.
+Routine maintenance can help keep it functioning, but at some point, it no longer makes financial sense to keep repairing an failing HVAC system.

 “If you consider the cost of cleaning it and making it as factory-fresh as you can, but the system’s already 12 to 15 years old, you might be better off investing in a new system that’s nice and clean, and built to a much higher efficiency than older ones,” said Hughes.